eoas-ubc/eoas-ubc.github.io/docs/project-outline.md

 - _Lindsey Heagy_: Geophysics / datascience professor with direct experience in tools and techniques, and with an ongoing stake as instructor for several courses we are working on. ([LH at EOAS](https://www.eoas.ubc.ca/people/lindseyheagy) and [on GitHub](https://github.com/lheagy)).

 ### EOAS Department contributors
 The following are, or will be involved in various capacities.
-All are faculty in the Department of EOAS, Faculty of Science, UBC
+All teach (or have taught) in the Department of EOAS, Faculty of Science, UBC.
 - Ali Ameli
 - Roger Beckie
 - Susan Allen